translatingmlresearch/RCMLR/content/call-for-papers/_index.md

 **Review protocol:** Authors should anonymize their submissions to ensure a double blind review process.

-**LLM policy:** In the preparation of your contributions, the use of LLMs is allowed only as a general-purpose writing assist tool.
+**LLM policy:** In the preparation of your contributions, the use of LLMs is allowed only as a general-purpose writing assistance tool.

 **Publication:** The workshop is non-archival.
 By default, accepted papers will be made publicly available on OpenReview.